 If you couldn’t tell, I’ve been loving on rhubarb season lately.
-From my Sparkling – Rhubarb Lemon Ice, to a Rhubarb & Strawberry Sangria, and a tasty Buckwheat & Rhubarb Quick Bread (a recent collaboration), I just can’t get enough.
+From my Sparkling – Rhubarb Lemon Ice, to a Rhubarb & Strawberry Sangria, and a tasty Buckwheat & Rhubarb Quick Bread, I just can’t get enough.

 I don’t mind running around the Farmers’ Markets searching for those ruby-red stalks, or calling every grocery store I can think of to ask when they expect to get some in.
 What really pains me is when I finally get ahold of this gloriously tart vegetable and I don’t have a plan.
 So it starts to wilt, go limp, and eventually go to waste.